Psittacus: Status and conservation

-More rare than previously believed, the grey was uplisted from a species of least concern to near threatened in the 2007 IUCN Red List.
+Rarer than previously believed, the grey was uplisted from a species of least concern to near threatened in the 2007 IUCN Red List.
 A recent analysis suggests up to 21% of the global population may be taken from the wild annually, primarily for the pet trade.
 In 2012, the species was further uplisted to vulnerable.

 The species is endemic to primary and secondary rainforests of West and Central Africa.
 Grey parrots depend on large, old trees for the natural hollows they use for nesting.
-Studies in Guinea and Guinea-Bissau have found that greys' preferred species of nesting trees are also species preferred for timber.
+Studies in Guinea and Guinea-Bissau have found that their preferred species of nesting trees are also species preferred for timber.
 The relationship between the status of the species and the status of primary forest is positive: where the forests are declining, so too are populations of grey parrots.